onehashai/onehash-connect/zerver/webhooks/deskdotcom/doc.md

 1. Click **Create** to save your settings.
 From the next screen, click **Add Action** to add a new action.
-You'll do this for every action you want a notification on Zulip for.
+You'll do this for every action you want a notification on Connect for.
 (To add another action later, look for your custom action on the **Apps** page under **Installed Apps.**